florimondmanca/limier/docs/concepts.rst

 All conversion failures
-(caused by one or more converters raising a`ValueError`), if any, are collected and bundled in a `colon.ConversionError` and accessible on its `.errors` attribute.
+(caused by one or more converters raising a`ValueError`), if any, are collected and bundled in a `deduce.ConversionError` and accessible on its `.errors` attribute.

-In practice, you can punctuate a function using `colon.punctuate`:
+In practice, you can punctuate a function using `deduce.punctuate`:

 .. code-block:: python

-    from colon import punctuate
+    from deduce import punctuate

     @punctuate
     def add(x: int, y: int):